paulamisanyal/Cognizant-Automation-Technical-Challenge-/README.md

 5. TestNG:
     -	Test framework used for structuring and executing test cases.
 6. Download the source code:
-    -	Download the source code from GitHub to your local machine.
+    -	Download the source code named as ToDoMVC.java from GitHub to your local machine.

 Setup Instructions
 1. Open the source code in an IDE:
-    -	Open the source code in an IDE like Eclipse.
+    -	Open the source code (ToDoMVC.java) in an IDE like Eclipse.
 2. Update chromedriver Path:
     -	Ensure the ChromeDriver executable path in the test code or configuration matches your local setup.